 What's your story?

-When were you going through change and didn't know it?
+When were you going through a time of transformation and perhaps didn't know it at the time?